 Q: What do I need before running?

 A: A health check up is a good way to begin.
 Then you will need a good pair of running shoes, Shoes are the key.
 These are the one investment you really do need to make.
 Cutting corners here is a false economy.
 Plan on spending between £50-£70 for a decent pair and take advice from a specialist running store.
 They’ll have trained staff ready to help and who know what it means to be starting out.
 If you want advice on who to see in your local area contact a local running club.
 It will also be worthwhile buying some specialist running gear in time as this is designed to keep you cool as it “wicks” away sweat from the body.

 Q: How do I start running?

 If you prefer a structured group activity rather than by yourself, several of our members put on 0-5km courses during the year including CanDo Running, Ready to Run Surrey and Hampshire .
 Many of our members have joined after completing these courses.
 You can find local beginners groups through the RunTogether website.

 Once you can run without stopping for 3km, you could start doing the free local 5km Rushmoor park run on Saturday mornings.
 The times of all Blackwater Valley Runners are published on the park run club page, so you can see how your time compares to our members.

 Q: When should I join a running club?

-A: Once you have mastered about a mile without stopping you should learn how to warm up and stretch properly.
-It is a good idea to learn how to do this at your local running club; Blackwater Valley Runners have a group warm up session before running.
+A: Once you have mastered about a mile without stopping you should learn how to warm up properly.
+It is a good idea to learn how to do this at your local running club; Blackwater Valley Runners have a group warm up session before the Tuesday speedwork sessions, and stretches afterwards.
 Tips can be picked up about your running style, and training ideas to get the best out of your aims.

 Q: How do I know I am running at the right pace?